SalomePlatform/adao/doc/en/ref_options_AlgorithmParameters.rst

 for example.

 It is the recommended way to modify only some algorithmic parameters in a safe way.
-This method allows only to define authorized paramters for a given algorithm, and the defined values are not keeped if the user changes the algorithm.
+This method allows only to define authorized parameters for a given algorithm, and the defined values are not kept if the user changes the algorithm.

 Second method : using a string in the graphical interface